nuonco/terraform-provider-nuonco/docs/resources/helm_chart_component.md

 Required:

 - `branch` (String) The default branch to create new builds from.
+- `directory` (String) The directory the component code is in.
+Use ./ for root.
 - `repo` (String) The https clone url

-Optional:

-- `directory` (String) The directory the component code is in.

 <a id="nestedblock--value"></a>